PELock/yii2-imgopt/README.md

 To hell with that!
 We can do better!

-## Automate PNG & JPG to WebP conversion
+## Automate PNG & JPG to WebP & AVIF conversion

 I have decided to create a Yii2 widget that would automate this task.